williamyeny/williamyeny.github.io/_posts/2025-03-29-precision-and-recall.md

 ![1](/assets/pr-1.svg){:.w75}

-Our goal is to draw a box that contains as many red circles as possible while excluding as many blue circles as possible.
-Let's give it our best shot.
+Our goal is to draw a box that "identifies" all the red circles -- capturing as many red ones as we can, while excluding as many blue ones as possible.
+Let's give it a try.

 ![2](/assets/pr-2.svg){:.w75}